The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 Inventory, lb : 0

 This item was last sold on : 11/05/16

-The Ambo potato is an Irish-bred variety of Solanum tuberosum.
-It is the result of a cross between a popular European variety, Desiree, and another Irish variety, Cara.
-Ambo potatoes were selected for their drought tolerance, versatility and high yield.
-This variety is most commonly found in England, Ireland and on the surrounding Channel Islands.
+The Ambo potato is an Irish-bred variety botanically classified as Solanum tuberosum ‘Ambo’.
+A cross between the popular European variety, Desiree, and the Irish variety, Cara, Ambo potatoes were selected for their drought tolerance, versatility and high yield.

-Ambo potatoes were developed in the late 1980s by an Irish potato breeding company called Teagasc.
-They were developed in conjunction with the Oak Park Research Center in Carlow in the southern part of Ireland.
+Ambo potatoes were developed in the late 1980s by an Irish potato breeding company called Teagasc and with the Oak Park Research Center in Carlow, Ireland.
 Ambo potatoes were registered at the beginning of 1991 and were introduced to the market in the mid-1990s.
-The Ambo is one of 30 named varieties created by the Irish company for commercial markets worldwide.
-Ambo potatoes are primarily grown and sold for markets throughout the United Kingdom.
+Ambo potatoes are most commonly found in England, Ireland and on the surrounding Channel Islands.